 Men's Bible Study: Friday Mornings at 7:00

-Women of Trinity's Book Study Group monthly (see calendar for dates and times)
+Women of Trinity's Book Study Group (stay tuned for when this resumes in the fall)

 This discussion group is open to everyone, not just WOT members.